Wen IPO?

 GyG shares were offered at $22 to raise growth capital of $335m to expand the Australian footprint.

-Despite some negative commentary heading into the IPO, the float well received, listing at premium of over 35% and still holding strong on Monday, only slightly down from its high.
-As of Tuesday’s close, they were holding nicely at $29 per share.
+Despite some negative commentary heading into the IPO, the float was well received, listing at a premium of over 35% and still holding strong on Monday, only slightly down from its high.
+As of Tuesday’s close, they were holding at $29 per share.
 Good work.

 Whether the >30% premium means it was mispriced, or perfectly priced, is not relevant.
 What is relevant is how it trades in the weeks ahead and months ahead, particularly after its next earnings announcement.